shelbycobra/8MinEmpire/3-Assignment/README.txt

     DRIVER: GameInitDriver.cpp

-        An interactive driver that tests the GameInitEngine class.
+        An interactive driver that tests the InitGameEngine class.
 It loads a map from one of the map files in the maps/ directory and creates the players for the game.